 Ability to shop by price is one of the most commonly cited advantages of shopping for a vehicle online.
-Successful dealerships recognize this, and look to provide their shoppers with the information they want.
-The best dealership websites adhere to the principles of perfect pricing: transparency, accuracy, and clarity.
+Successful dealerships recognize this, and look to provide shoppers with the information they want.
+Auto dealer websites should adhere to the principles of perfect pricing: transparency, accuracy, and clarity.

 The call-to-action (CTA) that you use for your pricing is also incredibly important — after all, they can determine whether that shopper converts.
 Luckily, there’s Keystone and I-10 to lend us stellar examples of their (very different) CTA strategies.